Chapter 2: Color Theory

 Some supervisors prefer to work with Kelvin to avoid unnatural colors.
 It is like a safety net to them.
 I personally prefer RGB.

-• Pets” mostly got his filmic look in compositing thanks to gamma, color corrector and saturation nodes.
-And of course 2D motion-blur and depth-of-field.
+• The secret life of pets” mostly got his filmic look in compositing thanks to gamma, color corrector and saturation nodes.

 • Lego Batman” got his saturated look directly in lighting.
-I used the craziest values in my lights at Animal.
+I used the most extreme RGB values in my lights at Animal.
 It was almost a cultural shock to me.

 020_colorTheory_090_pets_color_key_FHD